barryclark/jekyll-now/_posts/2021-12-16-Principles.md

     <span style="color: #666; font-size: 13px; font-style: italic;">A simplified overview of the electricityMap infrastructure.
 Thanks Felix for the figure!</span>
 </div>

 This data is at the core of our mission: __to organise the world's electricity data to drive the transition towards a truly decarbonised electricity system__.
 This global ambition has two important consequences.
 We must firstly be able to overcome data sources becoming erroneous or unavailable at any moment.
 Secondly, we must come up with clever ways to generate truthful data for regions of the world where reliable public electrical data sources are unavailable.

 These consequences reveal my other current responsibilities; develop and maintain a wide range of models to capture the dynamics of electrical production per factor and exchanges in vastly different areas of the world, and have enough domain expertise to ensure that they behave according to what is physically possible.

 <div id="html" markdown="0" style="display: flex; flex-direction: column; align-items: center; margin: 16px 0 32px;">
     <img src="../../resources/posts/2021-12-16/emap_team.JPG" style="width: 75%; overflow: hidden; margin: 16px 0;">
     <span style="color: #666; font-size: 13px; font-style: italic;">The electricityMap team.
-(PS: yes, thank you Nick!)</span>
+(PS: yes, thank you Nick!
+See here the <a href="https://cloud.google.com/blog/topics/sustainability/the-year-in-carbon-free-energy-at-google">announcement</a> for a 1,000,000€ grant from Google.)</span>
 </div>

 These responsabilities are far reaching and evolve rapidly as electricityMap scales up.
 It is impossible to be highly specialised when only 11 (10 bright + me) people are fighting for something that is way too big for them only.
 The good news is that as electricityMap grows, I am constantly able to redefine my role as a data scientist, and the practices I should adopt to help the team be succesful.

 Recently, we opened a [position](https://electricitymap.org/jobs/index.html) to find a brilliant mind that can become the most knowledgeable about our data quality.
 At the same time, I started delivering on tasks whose scope overflowed into the realm of data engineering.
 The former event, because it will most likely reduce the scope of my responsabilities, pushed me to redefine what I, as a data scientist, should focus my efforts on.
-The latter [inpsired by this more common trend in SE] revealed to me the necessity of defining and implementing good practices for successfully delivering on that newly defined scope.
+The latter, because it is much more common within software/data engineering, revealed to me the necessity of defining and implementing good practices for successfully delivering on that newly defined scope.

-Hence this blog post, which aims at capturing my current thoughts and practices as a data scientist for electricityMap.
+Hence this blog post, which aims at capturing my current thoughts around the data scientist role and practices that should be more widely adopted within the profession.
+This opinion piece is a reflection of the prism through which I perceive my work.
+It is therefore highly influenced by my work for electricityMap, my previous interrogations between research and industry, and my relative freshness within this position.
 For that reason, it might get updated occasionally.

 #### Table of content: